Choose the Right Automation Tool

-Use Apex when you need more functionality than is available in Process Builder or Flow Builder.
+Use Apex when you need more functionality than is available in Flow Builder.
 Build the more complex functionality as invocable Apex methods.
 Then call the resulting Apex as an Apex action in the process or as an Apex action element in the flow.

 Now, let’s see these principles in practice with a few sample scenarios.